mit-cml/appinventor-sources/calm-knitting-newell.md

 /**
  * Execute phases sequentially using GWT's deferred scheduling.
  * Each phase completes asynchronously, then triggers the next.
+ *
+ * Phase 0 (project-level ops) is special: each operation is async (involves
+ * server RPCs for CREATE_SCREEN/DELETE_SCREEN) and must complete before the
+ * next operation starts.
+Phases 1-4 are synchronous within a deferred command
+ * (they only manipulate in-memory editor state).
  */
 private void executePhaseChain(List<List<AIOperation>> phases, int phaseIndex,
                                 ExecutionResult result, Command onComplete) {